-Vaping has gone mainstream in the past couple of years, with everybody from hipsters to old-school cockneys getting in on the flavoured smoke revolution despite growing safety fears in the US.
+Vaping has gone mainstream in recent years, with everybody getting in on the flavoured smoke revolution despite growing safety fears in the US.

 Whether you want to cut down on smoking cigarettes or learn to do impressive smoke tricks with bubblegum-flavoured vapour, there are many vapes available with all kinds of bells and whistles, and it can be intimidating for those new to the scene.

-We here at Tech Advisor want to make the process a little simpler by showcasing the best vapes that we’ve used and tested.
+We at Tech Advisor want to make the process a little simpler by showcasing the best vapes that we’ve used and tested.
 Each product offers something different, and it’s up to you to choose which is best for your needs – are you focused on producing clouds of vapour, or is the size of the vape important to you?

 Here’s our selection of the best vapes of 2019.

 Best vapes of 2020

 The Black Friday sales season is here!
 The best deals are often not on Amazon.
 The prices shown below are the best available on our top recommended products, but similar products may also be discounted.
 See our guide to the best Black Friday deals.